nxtruong/PIMLXplore-Website/content/_index.md

     content:
       title: About PIMLXplore
       text: |
-        PIMLXplore is a web portal to physics-informed machine learning (PIML) in science and engineering, funded by an NSF CAREER project.\
+        PIMLXplore is a web portal to physics-informed machine learning in science and engineering, funded by an NSF CAREER project.

+        **Physics-informed machine learning (PIML)** is a set of methods and tools that systematically integrate machine learning algorithms with physical constraints and abstract mathematical models developed in scientific and engineering domains.
+As opposed to purely data-driven methods, PIML models can be trained with additional information obtained by enforcing physical laws such as energy and mass conservation, stability, or invariance.
+The integration of machine learning and physics can yield *more effective, physically consistent, and data-efficient models*.

-        It has the following main features / components.
+        PIMLXplore has the following main features / components.
       items:
         - name: Learning Resources
           icon: book-open